 Problem Sets: I will provide you with problem sets regularly throughout the semester.
-These are not graded, however, we will check to ensure that you have completed them.
+These are not graded, however, we may check to ensure that you have completed them.
 The problem sets are extremely important if you want to do well in this class.
 We have limited time to work through examples in class, and the problem sets are your opportunity to really prepare yourself for the quizzes and lab assignments.

-Quizzes: We will have a total of seven in class quizzes over the course of the semester.
+Quizzes: We will have a total of six in class quizzes over the course of the semester.
 The quizzes will be worth 100 points each.
-Quizzes will be given every other Wednesday beginning on August 29thth.
+Quizzes will be given every other Thursday beginning on January 23rd.
 They will test your understanding of the concepts and techniques learned in lecture.
 The tentative quiz dates for this semester are: